- See a full list of publications

 Past work has resulted in numerous gamified implementations for health, learning, and productivity with organisations like ABB, the BBC, BMW, KLM, or Novartis, as well as a design method for gamification and foundational work on definitions and surveying of the field.

 Since moving to York, I’ve become interested in the intersection of design and artificial intelligence in the form of creative AI or mixed-initiative interfaces.
 In projects like “Auto-Leveling for Citizen Science Games”, I explore how we can harness user data and AI to automatically select, adapt, or create content and interfaces that are optimally engaging for users, and automatically adapt and create design guidance, feedback, and tutorials for designers trying to create more engaging interfaces.

-I’m part of the IGGI Intelligent Games and Game Intelligence PhD programme at York, Goldsmiths, and Essex, and currently accepting new PhD students.
-So if you consider a PhD in any of my research areas, do contact me.
+I’m part of the IGGI Intelligent Games and Game Intelligence PhD programme, and currently accepting new PhD students, especially around curiosity, novelty, and predictive processing in games.
+So if you consider a PhD in those areas, do contact me.

 Deterding, S. (2016).
 Contextual Autonomy Support in Video Game Play: A Grounded Theory.
 Proceedings of the 34th Annual ACM Conference on Human Factors in Computing Systems - CHI'16.
 New York: ACM Press, pp. 3931-3943.